 The C-Legs summer internship program recognizes that young college students working in one of their first professional jobs need guidance.
-One on one interaction with seasoned professional men and women mentors is the way that we deliver this.
+One-on-one mentoring by a seasoned professional is the method we have found most effective to help interns succeed in their summer placement.

 Mentors are long-time business professionals to whom we assign an intern in November of each year.
 The mentor then accompanies their intern throughout their training, development, and preparation.
 For instance, each mentor prepares their intern by conducting a mock interview, by reviewing their draft resume and providing comments, by quizzing the intern to see if they have researched the prospective hiring business sufficiently and by ensuring that their intern has completed all of the pre-work assigned by the business prior to arriving in May for their job.